 What is the Egg Freezing Process Like?

-The initial stages of the egg freezing process are similar to the initial stages in an In-vitro Fertilisation (IVF) cycle.
+The steps of the egg freezing process are similar to the initial stages in an In-vitro Fertilisation (IVF) cycle.

 - The lady is administered a series of hormone injections for about 2 weeks.